Purnagya08/crisiscommand/docs/ARCHITECTURE.md

 ## Overview
 CrisisCommand is an AI-powered emergency crisis management platform built for hackathon speed.
-It leverages Google Gemini for intelligent crisis analysis, resource recommendations, and decision support.
+It leverages Groq for intelligent crisis analysis, resource recommendations, and decision support.

 ---